Rodelas vs. Aranza

 Arguments of the Respondents

-- The petitioner is estopped from claiming the deceased left a will by failing to produce it within twenty days of the testator's death as required by the Rules of Court.
+- Petitioner is estopped from claiming a will exists due to failure to produce it within 20 days of death (Rule 75, Sec.
+2, Rules of Court).

 - Lost or destroyed holographic wills cannot be proved by secondary evidence, unlike ordinary wills.